translate/translate/docs/commands/pofilter_tests.rst

 notranslatewords
 ----------------

-checks that words configured as untranslatable appear in the translation too
+Checks that words configured as untranslatable appear in the translation too

 Many brand names should not be translated, this test allows you to easily make sure that words like: Word, Excel, Impress, Calc, etc. are not translated.
 You